 Law School Enrollment

-In 2018, entering JD students came to Duke from 37 different states and 9 foreign countries, representing 104 different undergraduate institutions.
-The entering LLM class included 2 students enrolled in the Law and Entrepreneurship LLM program and 88 international LLM students from 35 countries.
+In 2021, entering JD students came to Duke from 37 different states and territories and 6 other countries and represent 104 different undergraduate institutions.
+The entering International LLM class was comprised of 70 students from 40 countries.